jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of our time, but what real-life object do you get back from them?
 Do you get a tool to monitor government regulations?
 What about one to fight against income inequality?

 The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
 Neither Left or Right can understand the Internet Age and mass-collaboration is the best of both ideologies.
-Modern technology improves social welfare; as Progressives dream.
-Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
+Modern technology improves social welfare; as Progressives dream, but it also puts the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

-I don't rip on Left/Right politics for no reason.
-We only need to replace it because a better life is waiting for us all once we evolve to the Internet Age.
+A better life is waiting for us all once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
 I'll show you an example.

 When we buy new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.

-Take a second and watch this clip of a plauer building backyards in the city-builder _Cities: Skylines_.
+Take a second and watch this clip of a player building backyards in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>